 The degree of skin involvement is used to divide patients into these two groups.
-Limited scleroderma usually causes Raynaud’s phenomena and hardening of the skin on the hands.
+Limited Scleroderma usually causes Raynaud’s phenomena and hardening of the skin on the hands.

-Cutaneous scleroderma is a subtype of systemic sclerosis characterized by the association of Raynaud’s phenomenon and fibrosis of the skin on the hands, face, feet and forearms.
+Cutaneous Scleroderma is a subtype of systemic sclerosis characterized by the association of Raynaud’s phenomenon and fibrosis of the skin on the hands, face, feet, and forearms.

-The exact cause is unknown, but probably originates from an autoimmune reaction that leads to the overproduction of collagen.
+The exact cause is unknown but probably originates from an autoimmune reaction that leads to the overproduction of collagen.
 In some cases, the condition is associated with exposure to certain chemicals.
 The administration is aimed at treating the symptoms present in each affected individual.

-This type of localized scleroderma is usually characterized by a thickened skin line that can affect the bones and muscles beneath it.
+This type of localized Scleroderma is usually characterized by a thickened skin line that can affect the bones and muscles beneath it.

-Patients with diffuse scleroderma have an increased risk of developing sclerosis or fibrous hardening of the internal organs.
+Patients with diffuse Scleroderma have an increased risk of developing sclerosis or fibrous hardening of the internal organs.
 In this case, the thickening of the skin occurs rapidly.

 This means that there are more areas of skin involved and thickened, but there is a high degree of variability among patients.

-About half of all patients with scleroderma have this slower and less harmful form of scleroderma.
-Thickening of the skin is less widespread and typically confined to the fingers, hands and face.
+About half of all patients with Scleroderma have this slower and less harmful form of Scleroderma.
+Thickening of the skin is less widespread and typically confined to the fingers, hands, and face.

-- R means the Raynaud phenomenon.
+- R represents the Raynaud phenomenon.

-- S is for sclerodactyly; Which means thick skin on the fingers.
+- S is for sclerodactyly, Which means thick skin on the fingers.

 - T is for telangiectasias, which are enlarged blood vessels.
 These appear as red spots on the face and other areas.

-The symptoms of this disease vary from person to person, everything depends on the parts of the body that are affected.
+The symptoms of this disease vary from person to person; everything depends on the parts of the body that are affected.

 – The digestive system: In addition to causing reflux, which can affect the section of the esophagus that connects to the stomach, some people may also have problems absorbing nutrients from food if the intestinal muscles do not move food correctly through the intestines.

-– The fingers: The exaggerated response to cold that causes numbness, changes in color and pain in the fingers.
+– The fingers: The exaggerated response to cold that causes numbness, changes in color, and pain in the fingers.

-What causes scleroderma?
+What causes Scleroderma?